-Every brother and sister who genuinely believes in the Lord thinks they have been saved through their belief in the Lord, because the records, “For with the heart man believes to righteousness; and with the mouth confession is made to salvation” (Romans 10:10).
+Every brother and sister who genuinely believes in the Lord thinks they have been saved through their belief in the Lord Jesus, because the Bible records, “For with the heart man believes to righteousness; and with the mouth confession is made to salvation” (Romans 10:10).
 So, many brothers and sisters in the Lord believe that “saved by faith” means they are saved forever.
-Then, does this view agree with and with truth?
-Next, let’s fellowship about what exactly the real being saved means.
+Then, does this view agree with God’s words and with the truth?
+Next, let’s fellowship about what exactly the real meaning of being saved is.

 Does “Once Saved” Really Mean “Always Saved”?

 However, at the end of the Age of Law, people failed to keep the law and lost their reverence for God, to the extent that they sacrificed the blind or lame animals on Jehovah God’s altar.
 If that continued, they would face the danger of being condemned and executed by the law.
-In order to free man from the threat of death, God was incarnated on earth to do the work of redemption and was crucified as a sin offering for man.
-As long as man prayed to theto confess and repent, they would be forgiven of their sins.
+In order to free us from the threat of death, God was incarnated on earth to do the work of redemption and was crucified as a sin offering for man.
+As long as we prayed to the Lord Jesus to confess and repent, we would be forgiven of our sins.
 As such, the sinners under the law were redeemed from Satan’s hand and would not be condemned and executed by the law, living in the grace bestowed by the Lord Jesus.
 For people under the law, this meant that they were saved again.
 Just as the Bible says, “There is therefore now no condemnation to them which are in Christ Jesus” (Romans 8:1).
 “That if you shall confess with your mouth the Lord Jesus, and shall believe in your heart that God has raised him from the dead, you shall be saved” (Romans 10:9).
-Here, “no condemnation” refers to not being condemned by the law; “you shall confess with your mouth the Lord Jesus, and shall believe in your heart, you shall be saved” here means that when people believe in the Lord Jesus and accept His salvation of the cross, they won’t be executed by the law anymore for being unable to keep the law.
-That is, we won’t be condemned because of believing in the Lord Jesus and God doesn’t remember our transgressions.
+Here, “no condemnation” refers to not being condemned by the law; “you shall confess with your mouth the Lord Jesus, and shall believe in your heart, you shall be saved” here means that when we believe in the Lord Jesus and accept His salvation of the cross, repent and confess our sins, we won’t be executed by the law anymore.
+Because of our belief in the Lord Jesus, God doesn’t remember our transgressions.
 This is what it means to be saved.
 However, we should know that although our sins have been forgiven, yet it does not prove that we have no sins.
-All believers still live in the cycle of sinning each day and confessing each night.
 Our deep-seated root of sin within our nature has not been resolved.
-Satan’s poisons such as arrogance, self-righteousness, greed, jealousness, hate, evil and selfishness still accompany us every day, so that we live in sin in spite of ourselves.
+Satan’s poisons such as arrogance, self-righteousness, greed, jealousness, hate, evil and selfishness make us live in sin in spite of ourselves.
 Even though we often confess our sins to the Lord, our sins have not been reduced but constantly increased.
-And most Christians cannot live out the glory of the Lord even at home and they make a fuss with relatives owing to some trivial matter.
+And most brothers and sisters cannot live out the glory of the Lord even at home and they make a fuss with relatives owing to some trivial matter.
 Furthermore, in the church, the co-workers always raise jealousy and strife among themselves.
-Meanwhile, the believers are often lured by the world and then pursue the evil worldly trends and hanker after fleshly enjoyment, living in sin.
+Meanwhile, many people are often lured by the world and then pursue the evil worldly trends and hanker after fleshly enjoyment, living in sin.
 These phenomena suffice to show that we have not been saved completely.
-That is to say, we’re only forgiven of our sins by the Lord Jesus.
-But He never did the work of thorough rooting out man’s sinful nature, therefore, we have not achieved true sanctity.
+We’re only forgiven of our sins by the Lord Jesus, but He never did the work of thoroughly rooting out man’s sinful nature, therefore, we have not achieved true sanctity.

-Thus, “Once saved, always saved” is people’s notion and imagination and does not conform with the truth at all.
+Thus, “Once saved, always saved” is our notion and imagination and does not conform with the truth at all.
 What’s more, never did the Lord Jesus say that.
-His work of redemption is only to teach man how to be patient and humble and how to confess and repent, which only involves some change in man’s outward behavior but not the transformation of man’s nature.
+His work of redemption is only to teach us how to be patient and humble and how to confess and repent, which only involves some changes in our outward behavior but not the transformation of our nature.
 So we have not been truly saved according to our current condition.

 How Can We Be Truly Saved?